-75. The DMO maintains a list, available on its website, of all those gilts that have been declared eligible for stripping, and the amounts currently held in stripped format, which is updated on a weekly basis.
-A newly-launched gilt is unlikely to be declared 'strippable' until a sufficient amount of the gilt has been issued, in order to maintain liquidity in both the stripped and unstripped formats - in recent times this has been interpreted as a minimum of £5 billion nominal in issue.
+75. A newly-launched gilt is unlikely to be declared 'strippable' until a sufficient amount of the gilt has been issued, in order to maintain liquidity in both the stripped and unstripped formats - in recent times this has been interpreted as a minimum of $\pounds$ 5 billion nominal in issue.